vince-nyanga/vince-nyanga.github.io/_posts/2022-01-02-linkedlist-traverse.md

 ## Traversing Going Forward

 When traversing a doubly-linked list going forward we start at the head and then move to the next node until there is no next node.
-This has a time complexity of **_O(n)_**.
+This has a time complexity of $$ O(n) $$.

 ```csharp
 public void ListItems()